Choosing Post-Traumatic Stress Disorder Treatment

 Treating post-traumatic stress disorder (PTSD) can be challenging.
 Sometimes, people with PTSD may not want to talk about their experiences.
 They may feel they should be over their trauma by now and be able to move on with their lives.
 Others may feel ashamed or scared to seek treatment because they fear being judged or labeled as crazy or weak.
 The truth remains, however, that mental health treatment is the only tested way to deal with PTSD.

 Psychotherapy is a common component of a good PTSD and trauma inpatient treatment program.
 It involves meeting with a therapist who can help you identify and manage the symptoms of PTSD.
 In many cases, the goal of psychotherapy is to help you feel better so you can get back to your everyday life as quickly as possible.
-Effective treatment in trauma therapy involves a thorough assessment and subsequent “unpacking” of the traumatic events to process the event and move forward.
+Effective treatment involves a thorough trauma screening and assessment and subsequent “unpacking” of the traumatic events to process the event and move forward.

 Addiction concerns with PTSD are nothing new.
 Many people end up with a substance use problem due to poor coping skills and no support for PTSD.
 This is known then as having co-occurring disorders.
 Quality care with a dual diagnosis treatment for PTSD involves treating both conditions simultaneously so that both can be managed effectively.